 More so, Yoga is an emotional and mental practice.
 Yoga is intended as an outdoor practice.
 It teaches us how to connect with our inner divinity.
 Yoga creates strong minds and strong hearts.
 Through connecting with nature, meditation provides access to the spiritual prosperity which we all seek.
-Yoga has been shown to increase flexibility, cardiovascular fitness, and joint strength – things all of us desire.
+Yoga has been shown to increase flexibility, cardiovascular fitness, digestion and joint strength – things all of us desire.

 As recently as World War 2, it was common for American families to have ‘victory’ gardens.
 In times of the Pioneer, a family survived or perished on their own terms (though a like-minded community would certainly help.)
 In Victorian and Medieval eras, a healthy, expansive garden was a sign of both wealth and prestige.
 In the modern world, drought-stricken areas such as Australia are looking to Permaculture as a means of water-conservation and a way to reduce carbon footprints.

 Here in America, there is a counterculture trend of ‘back to basics’ or ‘simple’ living.
 For most, this concept is only a daydream spoken of in idle, wistful, and meaningless chatter.
 For others, homesteading and prepping is viewed in the distinctly negative manner of the “tin-foil-hat wearing conspiracy theorist.”
 Modern socioeconomic and main stream media would have us believe we can forever rely upon existing infrastructure for all of our needs and wants.